galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 An important output of this tool is the segmentation map of the detected sources:
 ![Segmentation map with mask](../../images/astronomy-source-extractor/segmentation-map-with-mask.png "Segmentation map.")

-This map can be used as the seed image required by Voronoi segmentation (TODO put a link to this).
+This map can be used as the seed image required by [Voronoi segmentation tutorial]({% link topics/imaging/tutorials/voronoi-segmentation/tutorial.md %}).
 In this case, one can observe that the two bright stars still have an important effect on the source detection, therefore better masking, using the array RMS as a relative error in thresholding or different background mesh sizes could be attempted to improve the results.